N-Nieto/Inner_Speech_Dataset/README.md

 `conda env create -f environment.yml`

-Using the `Inner_speech_processing.py` script, you can easily make your own processing, changing the variables at the top of the script.
+Using the `Inner_speech_processing.py` script, you can easily make your processing, by changing the variables at the top of the script.

-The `TFR_representation.py`  generates the Time Frequency Representations used addressing the same processing followed in the paper.
+The `TFR_representation.py`  generates the Time-Frequency Representations used addressing the same processing followed in the paper.

-By means of the `Plot_TFR_Topomap.py` the same images presented in the paper can be addressed.
+Using the `Plot_TFR_Topomap.py` the same images presented in the paper can be addressed.